-Another call in the 'Easy' families of APIs is EasyPrint.
+Another call in the 'Easy' families of APIs is [EasyPrint].
 It will output to a debug window.
 If the debug window isn't open, then the first call will open it.
 No need to do anything but stick a 'print' call in your code.
-You can even replace your 'print' calls with calls to EasyPrint by simply sticking the statement print = sg.EasyPrint at the top of your code.
+You can even replace your 'print' calls with calls to EasyPrint by simply sticking the statement at the top of your code.